 Revision

 Revision is about errors, flow, completeness, and consistency.
-Minimalism arises during writing itself.
+Minimalism happens during writing itself.

 Finding your themes

-Write about what really preoccupies you.
-Your own areas of expertise and themes you've thought through give your text depth.
-Influences from stories, films, games, or music shape you — use them deliberately.
-Writing is also a tool to understand yourself.
+Write about what genuinely occupies you.
+Your own areas of expertise and well-considered themes give your text depth.
+Influences from stories, films, games, or music shape you β use them deliberately.
+Writing is also a tool for understanding yourself.

 The first sentence gets the reader to keep reading.
-If the first sentence of this book hadn't caught your interest, you wouldn't even have made it here.
-The same applies to the first sentence of this chapter.
+If the first sentence of this book hadn't caught your interest, you wouldn't have made it here at all.
+The same is true for the first sentence of this chapter.

-Your interest is now sparked, but it isn't too much information at once.
-That is precisely what this is about: How to hook readers from the very first line, without overwhelming or boring them.
+Your interest is piqued now, but not with too much information at once.
+That's exactly what this chapter is about: how to hook readers from the very first line, without overwhelming or boring them.

 Common pitfalls

-A bad first sentence creates unnecessary friction for the reader before the story even begins.
+A bad first sentence creates unnecessary friction for the reader before the story has even begun.

-Your main goal is not to put the reader off.
-You can captivate them later.
+Your main goal is to not scare the reader off.
+You can hook them later.

 Here are the most common pitfalls:

-- Too complicated: Nested sentences or abstract concepts that confuse the reader: "Given the transcendental implications of being, which manifest themselves in the dichotomous reality, he recognizes..."
+- Too complicated: Nested clauses or abstract concepts that confuse the reader: βGiven the transcendental implications of being, manifesting themselves in a dichotomous reality, he recognizes..."

-- Too little information: A sentence so vague that it raises no question is useless: "It is a day."
+- Too little information: A sentence so vague it raises no question is useless: βIt is a day."

-- Too much information: An overloaded introduction with names, places, and backstory overwhelms the reader: "On a stormy Monday morning in January 1842, thirteen-year-old Elara, daughter of the blacksmith from the edge of the Dark Forest, set out for the market, even though her father had forbidden it."
+- Too much information: An overloaded introduction with names, places, and backstory overwhelms the reader: βOn a stormy Monday morning in January 1842, thirteen-year-old Elara, daughter of the blacksmith at the edge of the Dark Forest, set out for the market, even though her father had forbidden it."

 The principles